afalahi/siwa-jwt-secret/readME.md

 Sign in with Apple JWT generator.
 This is a tiny utility that will help you generate the JWT secret needed by Apple for Sign In With Apple (SIWA)

+This tool will generate a JWT that's valid for six months, which is the longest Apple allows.

 ---

 ## Requirements